Lilly Pulitzer: Life in Print

 Art direction for location photoshoots, also under my responsibilities, was guided by Lilly’s history.
 I directed world-renowned photographers Ben Watts, Russell James and Roland Bello to capture a 1960s, strong female lead— power poses rather than sexualized poses.
 I had the honor of working with incredible models including: Elsa Hosk, Vita Sidorkina, Lais Ribeiro, Bridget Malcolm, Erin Heatherton, and many more talented women.

+The goals: acquire new younger consumers, retain existing loyalists, and increase the average annual spend for each consumer, were accomplished across the board.
 Before the launch of Life in Print visual strategy the homepage bounce rate was 41%.
 After launching Life in Print, the homepage bounce rate dropped to 16.25%, and with further illustrative exploration dropped to an incredible 9.65%.
 Industry average is 38-40%.

 Print pieces also saw an enormous leap of success.
 ROI on seasonal direct mail campaigns ranged from $12-$26.
 That is exceptional against industry standards.